 Hyaluronic acid is also a type of glycosaminoglycan (GAG), but it has a larger molecular size than glucosamine or chondroitin.
 It is the main component of synovial fluid—a highly viscous liquid that helps to lubricate joints.

-This explains why older dogs with skin wounds take longer to heal than younger dogs.
-Topical ointments containing hyaluronic acid are useful in a variety of skin conditions.
-One study published on the National Institute for Biotechnology Information’s website found significant improvement of joint pain when the joint spaces received direct injections of hyaluronic acid in arthritic dogs with hip dysplasia.
-This technique has been utilized in racehorses for decades, and is also now commonplace in human medicine.
+One study on hyaluronic acid compared to traditional conservative treatment is published on the National Institute for Biotechnology Information’s website.
+It found significant improvement of joint pain when the joint spaces received direct injections of hyaluronic acid in arthritic dogs with hip dysplasia.
+This technique has been used in racehorses for decades and is now commonplace in human medicine.

 7. Omega fatty acids